ManuelFte/Ubuntu-server-as-remote-PC/README.md

 ## Requirements

 - Ubuntu 20.04
-- At least 4 GB RAM
+- At least 4 GB of RAM
-- At least 20 GB storage
+- At least 20 GB of storage

 ## Optional modes

-- `--scratch / -sc` - When the script is being run on a new server.
+- `--scratch / -sc` - When the script is run on a new server.
 Adjusts the clock and sets up a password for the current user.
 - `--dns / -dn` - Sets up OpenDNS nameservers (more options available in `resolved.conf`).
 - `--full / -fl` - Does all of the above.